Bridge to College will not be running for the 2022-23 academic year.

 Montco's supportive and personalized 6-week college-readiness program, Bridge to College (BTC) is designed for college-bound high school students or recent graduates with High Functioning Autism Spectrum Disorder and other special needs.

-The program offers two sections meant to help you develop the skills necessary to make a successful transition from high school to college.
+The program offers three sections meant to help you develop the skills necessary to make a successful transition from high school to college.
 Specifically, the program:

 - Assists students to reduce the anxiety often associated with a major life change such as beginning college